taiki-e/parse-dockerfile/README.md

 ```

 > [!NOTE]
-> When using this crate as a library, we recommend disabling the default
-> features because the default features enable CLI-related dependencies and the
+> We recommend disabling default features because they enable CLI-related
-> library part of this crate does not use them.
+> dependencies which the library part does not use.

 <!-- omit in toc -->
 ### Examples